tc39/proposal-ecmascript-sharedmem/DISCUSSION.md

 Clearly SharedArrayBuffers must be reference counted across agents (requiring the use of finalization mechanisms already available in all JS engines), and there will be some storage management associated with using the futex implementation, but the garbage collectors need not trace through shared objects.

 Finally, even if we were to adopt synchronic objects there would be a need for the lower-level atomics.
-See [Issue #12](https://github.com/tc39/ecmascript_sharedmem/issues/12) as well as [the draft proposal for synchronic](https://docs.google.com/document/d/1YE_DECtwc4v3tSmWMN8grMWMEwA3hifuQOOYtGti8kM/edit?usp=sharing) for discussion.
+See [Issue #12](https://github.com/tc39/ecmascript_sharedmem/issues/12) as well as the draft proposal for synchronic (in the historical/ subdirectory) for discussion.

 ### Only sequentially consistent atomics